 What to buy

 There are many Maca products, in both pill and powder form.
 If your lifestyle includes making a daily smoothie, we suggest the powder, if not, the pill form is a time saving option.
-Here are some links to a handful of well-reviewed brands within an affordable price range.
+Here are two well-reviewed brands within an affordable price range.
 We do not support or promote any single company, so have a look at the Amazon reviews and see which one feels right for you.

 Vitex (also known as Chaste berry) comes from the Mediterranean region and has been used for 2,500 years as a long-term treatment for hormone regulation.
 Some other of its effects include improving milk production, improved fertility, and miscarriage reduction.
 Hippocrates (460-377 B.C.) wrote, “If blood flows from the womb, let the woman drink dark wine in which the leaves of the Vitex have been steeped.”
 Vitex is approved and widely prescribed in German medicine for the treatment of numerous conditions caused by hormonal imbalance, and has been used in American medicine since the 1800s.

 Naturally Balances Hormones

 Vitex been widely documented to be effective for regulation of the menstrual cycle, acne, and all PMS symptoms (cramps, moodiness, nausea, bloating, headaches, breast tenderness).
 One study found that Vitex was able to reduce acne by 70% after 3 months of use.
 Another study gave a normal dose of Vitex to 2447 women who suffered from different menstrual disorders and found that 90% of them had satisfactory to significant improvement only after a month’s use.
 Many birth control pill risks are associated with elevated levels of estrogen; even after coming off the pill, estrogen levels can stay high in your system.
 Vitex is perfect for restoring balance, and correcting estrogen dominance.